"The Fellowship of the Ring" Critique: Overrated?

 This is a long and somewhat ranty critique of the Fellowship of the Ring book.
 It is accompanied by a critical comparison to the Peter Jackson movie adaptation, a link to which can be found at the end of this article.
 Before I jump into it, I will briefly explain the context of this critique, and give a couple of disclaimers.
 If you’re going to take the TL;DR (too long; didn't read) approach and scroll down, at least read the disclaimers first.

 First off, let me explain the situation I’ve found myself in.
-Not only had I not read any of the LotR books before this one, but for some reason I also had not watched any of the LotR movies in a long time.
+Not only had I not read any of the LotR books before this one, but for some reason, I also had not watched any of the LotR movies in a long time.
 This means I knew the overall story, but my memory of the specifics was vague.
 The last time I saw them, I was also still too young to really assess the quality of a piece of fiction.

 Then a friend of mine, who is a massive LotR fan, gifted me the trilogy of LotR books.
 When I started reading The Fellowship, I was not as impressed as I expected to be.
 This led to me wanting to do a full-fledged critique, so I can justify in detail why I’m not quite in love with it.
 Next to that, I came to the realization of how little I remember about the movies.
 Thus, I decided that after finishing the book, I would re-watch the movie and compare them.
 That is how this monstrosity of a critique + adaptation comparison was born.

 Disclaimer 1: This is a critique, not a review, so it contains spoilers for the entire book.
 If you’re thinking of reading the LotR books, here’s my review: If you like lots of immersive world-building and do not mind a slow-paced story, stop reading this and go read the books.
-And maybe come back to this critique afterwards.
+And maybe come back to this critique afterward.
 If you prefer exciting stories and don’t care about history lessons and lengthy descriptions of scenery, pass on the books and stick to the movies.
 And keep reading if you’re curious about my reasons for saying this.

 Disclaimer 3: My assessment of the book and movie is obviously subjective.
-Every judgement made below is purely my opinion, not fact, even if I don’t explicitly say so.
+Every judgment made below is purely my opinion, not fact, even if I don’t explicitly say so.
 I am but a mortal man doomed to die, so it is possible that I misjudged parts of the book or movie, in which case I will reconsider them when new information becomes available.

 My Overall Opinion

-I’ll state my overall judgement right away.
+I’ll state my overall judgment right away.
 My experience reading The Fellowship has brought me to conclude that Tolkien is an excellent world-builder, but a less-than-stellar storyteller.
 I don’t think I need to explain the world-builder part; that’s what he’s known for.
 My reason for calling him a poor storyteller is multifaceted, but all reasons are closely related.
 I’ll go through them one by one.

 I consider this the most forgivable flaw, simply because it’s so subjective.
 The pacing of the book is glacially slow, especially in the first half.
-This alone doesn’t make Tolkien a poor storyteller, because it’s mostly a matter of preference, but I definitely would’ve preferred a faster and more focused pace, with less descriptions of environments and mundane activities, and more meaningful action and dialogue.
-I’ll keep this short for now and I’ll talk some more about pacing in the adaptation comparison, when I’ll have something to compare it to.
+This alone doesn’t make Tolkien a poor storyteller, because it’s mostly a matter of preference, but I definitely would’ve preferred a faster and more focused pace, with fewer descriptions of environments and mundane activities, and more meaningful action and dialogue.
+I’ll keep this short for now and I’ll talk some more about pacing in the adaptation comparison when I’ll have something to compare it to.

 Telling, Not Showing

 Tolkien often fails to adhere to the common storytelling rule of “show, don’t tell”.
-There is lots and lots of dialogue and narration detailing what goes on in Middle Earth at large, but it’s rarely shown to the reader directly.
+There are lots and lots of dialogue and narration detailing what goes on in Middle Earth at large, but it’s rarely shown to the reader directly.

 An example: During the council of Elrond, they speak about how the ring can’t be destroyed by conventional means, but they show no attempt at doing so.
 Elrond doesn’t even directly mention in what ways they tried to destroy it; he only states that it can’t be destroyed.
 The reader simply has to take his word for it.
 To be fair, this makes sense in-character: Elrond knows the Ring can’t be destroyed, so he doesn’t try, and it’s not unreasonable to assume that the rest of the council will take his and Gandalf’s word for it.
 But the reader is an outsider: they have little reason to take Elrond’s words at face value, other than wanting the story to continue in its intended direction.
 I’m not saying it’s unreasonable that no attempt to destroy the Ring is shown, but if you compare this scene in the book to the same scene in the movie, the movie version is much more convincing because it shows, loud and clear, that weapons cannot damage the ring.
 (More on this in the adaptation comparison.)